 Details include all the information you need for your booking, like call time, call location, hair, makeup, and wardrobe instructions.
 There may be several categories listed, be sure to read the information related to your category so you can put together the correct look.
 Not sure of your category?
 Check your availability inquiries or booking messages from the Casting Director, you will likely find that information there.

 While your details may list a call time, production schedules constantly change and your call time often will as well.
 Call time changes can be delivered through our casting platform or may be updated in your Details Blog.
-It’s your responsibility to get your call time changes; we recommend checking for updates before you go to bed, when you wake up in the morning, and before you leave for work.
-Don’t forget to factor in parking, traffic, public transportation schedules, or other delays that could make you late.
+It’s your responsibility to get your call time changes; be sure to check for any changes before arriving to set.
+It’s a good idea to factor in traffic, public transportation delays, parking, and other delays that could make you late.

 The key to having a successful day on set is to read your details and any information provided by production thoroughly so you know what’s expected of you.